 In Year 9 the course continues to focus on developing and extending students' spoken and written language and reading skills.
 Through an increasing use and control of linguistic structures and features, students develop their skills in conveying meaning and meeting the demands of purpose, context and audience.
-In constructing spoken, written and multimodal texts students make increasingly effective use of a wide range of wordprocessing and editing software.
+In constructing spoken, written and multimodal texts students make increasingly effective use of a wide range of word-processing and editing software.

-- CAT 1 Speaking and Listening: Prepare and deliver an oral presentation. - CAT 2 Reading and Viewing: Prepare and present a comparative essay on two or more texts. - CAT 3 Writing Folio: Draft and present a piece of persuasive or narrative writing.
+CAT 1 Speaking and Listening: Prepare and deliver oral presentations on texts.

-MATHEMATICS
+CAT 2 Reading and Viewing: Prepare and create analytical responses to texts, including an analytical text response.

+CAT 3 Writing Folio: Draft and present sustained writing tasks in a variety of genres and text type.